OneSignalDevelopers/ngosi/README.md

 5. Whether to send a follow-up survey after the presenter concludes their live talk to give feedback
 6. Whether to be notified when this presenter gives a talk in the future

+## Yea, but why?

+I needed a _real_ project in which to demonstrate the power of [OneSignal]().
+The product direction is guided mostly by the messaging workflows OneSignal excels at.

+I've not gone to a single conference where someone either asked for the slides or decided to take pictures of the slides during the presentation.
+If you're going to share the slides, why not also collect some info so you can own your own audience?

 ## Getting Started

 First, install dependencies: